 Delta has seriously stepped up their game in the budget space, especially to Florida destinations.
 Their strategic hub in Atlanta means they can pump tons of affordable flights into every Florida city, often with prices that’ll surprise you.

 Even Delta’s cheapest Basic Economy tickets still feel way more civilized than true budget airlines.
 You’ll get assigned seats, free carry-ons, decent legroom, and their planes all have power outlets and WiFi available.
 Their newer Airbus A220 aircraft serving many Florida routes are actually some of the most comfortable planes in the sky, with wider seats and huge windows.
+I’ve also found Delta One deals from airports like Boston and JFK for under a few hundred bucks.

 The real deal with Delta is their flash sales that pop up nearly weekly.
 Their “SkyMiles Deals” often feature Florida destinations for as little as 5,000 miles round-trip from nearby cities or 10,000 miles from the Northeast.
 Their regular cash sales can drop fares to Florida below $100 round-trip during off-peak periods.
-Delta’s extensive schedule also means more flexibility to change if your plans shift, and doesn’t leave you stranded at airports when your flight gets cancelled due to weather (hello, Florida thunderstorms).
+Delta’s extensive schedule also means more flexibility to change if your plans shift.
+So it doesn’t leave you stranded at airports when your flight gets cancelled due to weather (hello, Florida thunderstorms).

 - Read next: Best Airlines to Fly to Hawaii

-7. 🇺🇸 Alaska Airlines
+7. Alaska Airlines

 - 🏠 Base: Seattle-Tacoma International Airport (SEA)